araxiaonline/wow-eluna-ts-module/README.md

 * __Time translations__ - no Date Object, it doesnt work.
 I have a lib of a few TS translations that will polyfill some of the common needs so you can do things with Game/Server time.
 Will move into common libs once I have vetted them out more.

 ## Updates
+**Feb 4, 2024 1.9.0**
+* BUG: Rewrote AIO TSTL Plugin to use transpileFiles from transpileStrings because transpileStrings has an issue that has been submitted.

+**Feb 3, 2024 1.8.0**
+* UPDATES: More updates to TypeScript AIO Client transpile plugin

 **Jan 31 2024 v1.7.0**
 * FEATURE: Added support for imports in Typescript for AIO client code.
 * FEATURE: Added new declarations related to NPCBots / Creatures